-- Have a working knowledge of the placement agency in terms of its policies and procedures; protocols, organisation and resourcing; the services it provides; and the role and tasks of its workers.
+- A working knowledge of the organisation in terms of its policies and procedures protocols, organisation, and resourcing; the services it provides and the role and tasks of its workers.

-- Have an awareness of one's own attitudes and values, social analysis, limitations and strengths in relation to the work undertaken in the agency/setting through supervision.
+- Through supervision: to have an awareness of one's own attitudes and values, limitations and strengths in relation to the work undertaken in the organisation/setting.

-- Understand the professional elements of social and/or community work.
+- An understanding of the professional elements of social and/or community work.